mer4/is421-elasticsearch/README.md

 is421-elasticsearch
 ===================
-first, must download, install, and run "elasticsearch" before starting.
+First, you must download, install, and run "elasticsearch" before starting.